emreimamoglu/poll-widget/README.md

 # Embeddable Poll Widget

 is a zero dependency lightweight poll widget.
+For more complex projects, lite frameworks like preact can be used.
+But it will increase the bundle size to 30+ kb which is around 2kb right now.